apache/pulsar/site2/docs/reference-pulsar-admin.md

 ### `get`
-Retrieve the schema definition assoicated with a topic (at a given version if version is supplied).
+Retrieve the schema definition associated with a topic (at a given version if version is supplied).

 Usage
 ```bash